JamiyaAlom/optimization-technique-meal-planning/README.md

 - **Characteristics:** Flexible, can handle non-linear constraints, suitable for more complex or non-convex problems.

 ### 3. Weight Sum Method with Genetic Algorithm (Multi-Objective)
-- **Goal:** Minimize cost and maximize nutrients by combining objectives into a single weighted sum.
+- **Goal:** Minimize cost and maximize proteins by combining objectives into a single weighted sum.
 - **Method:** The two objectives are combined into one by assigning user-defined weights, and a genetic algorithm is used to optimize this aggregate objective.
 - **Characteristics:** Allows flexible trade-offs between objectives, but the outcome depends on the choice of weights.

 ### 4. NSGA-II (Non-dominated Sorting Genetic Algorithm II) (Multi-Objective)
-- **Goal:** Simultaneously minimize cost and maximize nutrients, producing a set of Pareto-optimal solutions.
+- **Goal:** Simultaneously minimize cost and maximize proteins, producing a set of Pareto-optimal solutions.
 - **Method:** NSGA-II is a state-of-the-art multi-objective evolutionary algorithm that finds a diverse set of trade-off solutions (Pareto front) without requiring weight selection.
 - **Characteristics:** Provides a range of optimal solutions showing different trade-offs, well-suited for problems with conflicting objectives.